Weihang1996/moq-transport-WH-Ding/draft-ietf-moq-transport.md

 using at least as many streams as there are Subgroups, typically with a one-to-one mapping between Subgroups and streams.

-When a Track's forwarding preference (see {{object-properties}}) is "Datagram", Objects are not sent in Subgroups and the description in the remainder of this section does not apply.
+When an Object's forwarding preference (see {{object-properties}}) is "Datagram", they are not sent in Subgroups and the description in the remainder of this section does not apply.

 Streams offer in-order reliable delivery and the ability to cancel sending